juanpablos/academic-kickstart/content/authors/admin/_index.md

 I also have experience in teaching as a TA for several courses in University, ranging from advanced programming methodology classes to data mining and deep learning.
 Currently I am working as a TA for the following courses: Deep Learning, Introductory Data Mining and Data Science Project.

 When not in front of my computer I am reading, studying Japanese Kanji, or building mechanical keyboards.
 I also love rhythm games.

+Currently I am working as a Backend Engineer at Cornershop.